l3v11/gclone/README.md

-# gclone
+# Gclone

-A modified version of the [rclone](//github.com/rclone/rclone)
+Gclone *(a modified version of the [rclone](https://github.com/rclone/rclone))* is a command-line program to sync files and directories to and from Google Drive.

+## Features

-Original [donwa/gclone](https://github.com/donwa/gclone) but synced with rclone version for getting the latest features and bug fixes
+- Synced with rclone version for getting the latest features and bug fixes

-Provides dynamic replacement of SA files support for Google Drive operation for bypassing the 750GB/day limit
+- Provides dynamic replacement of the Service Accounts (SAs) for bypassing the 750GB/day limit of Google Drive

 ## Instructions

 ### 1. Configuring the service_account_file_path

-Add `service_account_file_path` in config file for dynamic replacement of *service_account_file* (SAs).
+Add `service_account_file_path` in config file for dynamic replacement of Service Accounts (SAs).
 Replaces when `rateLimitExceeded` error occurs.

 > ***rclone.conf*** example:
 ```